 Introducing: Charlie Toqué

-Our newest signing Director Charlie Toqué sat down with us to reveal his career beginnings in video game design, his love of basketball, and how he created a mixed media western for a popular sandwich brand...
+Our newest signing Director Charlie Toqué sat down with us to talk about his career beginnings in video game design, his love of basketball, and how he created a mixed media western for a popular sandwich brand...

 Charlie Toqué is a French illustrator and director passionate about telling stories using bright colours, cartoony vibes and a bit of nonsense humour.
 His background in creating games for educational and informative purposes influences his intuitive animation style.